XinyiLeo/StockHMM/README.md

 ## Background
 I myself ﬁrmly believe that algorithms is the core backbone of trading strategy, despite that human operations like legal policies and government regulation can push the stock up and down some time.
 The essence and charisma of machine learning algorithms will apparently stand out in high frequency trading (HFT).
 HFT aims to do quantitative trading by designing algorithm to buy or sell a product in a very transient time period that mostly cannot be realized by human beings.
 The proﬁt of a buy/sell is very little, but we do millions of trading within a day.
 So the proﬁt summed up is observable.

 I used python3 to implemet codes and visualize data.
 I revised some codes in HMM.
 Those codes are for education purpose, but I revised them in my financial projects.
-My revised codes are here [My codes].
+My revised codes are here [My codes](https://github.com/XinyiLeo/StockHMM).

 My work process is similiar to this flow chart: